SomeRanDev/reflaxe/README.md

 public var targetCodeInjectionName: Null<String> = null;

 // -------------------------------------------------------
-// If "true", null safety will be enforced for all the code
+// If "true", null typing will be enforced for all the code
 // compiled to the target.
 Useful for ensuring null is only
-// used on types explicitly marked as nullable. public var enforceNullSafety: Bool = true;
+// used on types explicitly marked as nullable. public var enforceNullTyping: Bool = true;

 // -------------------------------------------------------
 // If "true", typedefs will be converted to their internal